LINDGRENBA/story-time-version2/README.md

-# Mad Lib Style Storytime
+# Mad Lib Style Storytime Version 2

-#### jQuery, Javascript and Forms Exercise for Epicodus, 04.21.2020
+#### jQuery, Javascript Loops and Forms Exercise for Epicodus, 05.05.2020

 #### By Brittany Lindgren

 ## Description

-The purpose of this project is to use javascript, jQuery and forms to build a mad lib style page that will take in different values and complete a story.
+The purpose of this project is to use javascript, jQuery, loops and forms to build a mad lib style page that will take in different values and complete a story.

 ## Setup/Installation Requirements